 2003: Wisconsin's four AHEC centers are configured to improve program delivery.
 Milwaukee AHEC assumed responsibility for additional southern counties.
 Eastern AHEC moved north and became Northeastern AHEC.
 Southwest AHEC added a few northwestern counties.
 Northern AHEC continued to serve a 33-county region in the northern half of the state.

 2006-2007: A comprehensive assessment of programs, partnerships, and direction culminated in another configuration.
 The Northern region divided into three Centers (North Central, Northern Highland, and Northwest AHECs) and the southwest region into two Centers (Scenic Rivers and South Central AHECs).
-A total of seven regional Centers were established.
+A total of seven regional Centers were established in Wisconsin.

 2008: Northern AHEC remained the 501(c)3 organization and became the fiscal agent for the 3 incorporated northern Centers.

-2015-2016: Northern Highlands and Northwest AHEC became 501(c)3 organizations, and Northern AHEC was officially renamed North Central AHEC.
+2015-2016: Northern Highland and Northwest AHEC became 501(c)3 organizations, and Northern AHEC was officially renamed North Central AHEC.
 The 3 northern Centers were now stand-alone Centers, each serving 11 counties in their regions.

 2018- Inaugural year of the AHEC Scholars Program.
 AHEC Scholars is a two-year program that is designed to enhance and broaden a student’s healthcare training.
 Students participate in a combination of didactic and community-based experiential training in a Wisconsin rural community and/or with underserved populations.
 The AHEC Scholars Program is offered at every AHEC in the country.